-Your roof is one of the most important structures of your home which is why it’s important to monitor it for signs of disrepair.
-A leaky roof can cause serious problems if not addressed quickly, so knowing the signs that indicate it’s time for a roof replacement is key.
+Your roof is one of the most important structures of your home, which is why it’s important to monitor it for signs of disrepair and deterioration.
+A leaky roof or missing shingles can cause serious problems if not addressed quickly, so knowing the signs that indicate it’s time for a roof replacement is key.

 Signs that Your Roof May Need to Be Replaced

 The average asphalt shingle roof has a lifespan of 20-25 years.
-However, factors such as extreme weather can heavily impact how long your roof remains in good shape.
+However, factors such as extreme weather and materials used can heavily impact how long your roof remains in good shape.
 The Oregon Roof Guys have seen a lot of different roof problems.
 These are the most common signs that it’s time to start considering replacing your roof.
 Each team member at Oregon Roof Guys is an expert when it comes to your roof.
 Each one of them can assess and treat any problem that might be affecting your roof.

 Shingles that Are Curling or Buckling